 Other than hitting the hay a few hours earlier every night, there are a few other ways to sleep more soundly, including limiting your exposure to light an hour before sleeping, meditating or doing light yoga before bed, or journal for a few minutes to clear your mind.

 Choose Whole, Healthy Foods

 You’ve heard the old saying, “you are what you eat”; it turns out, this axiom is closer to the truth than we think.
-As researchers learn more about the gut-brain axis – a communication system between your GI track and your nervous system – they have found that the foods you eat can play a role in how well your body adapts to stress and anxiety.
-Studies have found diets with healthy levels omega-3 fatty acid are linked to lower levels of anxiety.
+As researchers learn more about the gut-brain axis – a communication system between your GI tract and your nervous system – they have found that the foods you eat can play a role in how well your body adapts to stress and anxiety.
+Studies have found diets with healthy levels of omega-3 fatty acids are linked to lower levels of anxiety.
 Diets high in magnesium and zinc may also help, although human clinical studies are still needed to confirm.
-But if humans behave anything like the mice in a handful of published studies, magnesium and zinc may be a kidney friendly stress buster.
+But if humans behave anything like the mice in a handful of published studies, magnesium and zinc may be a kidney-friendly stress buster.
 For those on a low oxalate diet for kidney health, this means including Swiss chard, salmon, eggs, oranges, and avocado – in moderation.